Perspective | Eileen Gu offers Chinese Americans a hard lesson in the paradox of belonging

 It’s all too tempting for Chinese Americans to feel roused by Eileen Gu’s example.
 In the United States, we’re often treated as perpetual outsiders who must constantly prove our loyalty.
 The freestyle skier has flouted expectations that she act like a grateful little model minority who expresses constant thanks for the honor of representing the United States.
 Instead, she has charted her own path to glory, finding enthusiastic support from the people of our shared sourceland.
 But if you dig even a little deeper, that support turns out to be rigidly conditional.
 Gu’s triumph can’t support the hopes for our own acceptance that we want to pile on to her.

-I immigrated to the United States when I was 9 years old, and like many of my Chinese American peers, I speak fluent Chinglish and have a passing familiarity with the finer points of Chinese etiquette and prevailing public opinions.
+I immigrated to the United States when I was 9 years old, and, like many of my Chinese American peers, I speak fluent Chinglish and have a passing familiarity with the finer points of Chinese etiquette and prevailing public opinions.
 When visiting China, I would mess up by failing to use the proper euphemisms to refer to someone’s divorce, or openly supporting same-sex marriage, or rudely serving myself before slipping choice morsels into my grandmother’s bowl at the dinner table.
 Shopkeepers in Beijing always bragged about how quickly they identified that I had returned from overseas — something about the directness of my gaze and my unfeminine body language.
 So many people who had never been to the States were amazingly confident about what my fluency in Mandarin or my mannerisms meant about how Chinese or American I was.
 My Americanness seems to seep visibly from my pores; anyone and everyone feels entitled to interrogate me about it.

 I’ve long grown used to having my Chineseness and Americanness quotients measured with an air of scientific precision: Which has the greater weight?
 Just as Americans would casually chalk up my respect for my parents to “Chinese collectivism,” Chinese people would attribute my argumentative personality to “American individualism.”
-This “analysis” made no room for the complexity of cultural influences, and reduced me to a collection of separable Chinese and American parts, somehow symbolic of the U.S. and China as rival political entities.
+This “analysis” made no room for the complexity of cultural influences, and reduced me to a collection of separable Chinese and American parts, somehow symbolic of the United States and China as rival political entities.
 Since growing a thick skin against the regular barrage of racism I experienced in the United States, I was surprised by how much this treatment hurt; I felt like a dog walking on two legs.
 I beat myself up for feeling this way; perhaps I’d been too presumptuous of the bond of shared ethnocultural heritage.

 I could never escape getting grilled about which country I like more.
 I used to field questions about my preference for China or the United States candidly, earnestly explaining how I loved to be closer to family while in China but enjoyed my education in the United States.
 At a certain point, I realized that people were rarely interested in personal, nuanced answers.
 If I said I preferred China, I would be rewarded with approval: I hadn’t forgotten where I came from.
 If I said I preferred the United States, I’d get some kind of proclamation that I had become “Westernized.”